KaidenWilliams/startup/README.md

 ` `: backticks, used to enclose strings that also have stuff you want to be evaluated like variables or functions.

 .textcontent: defines what the text inside a element will be. .value: accesses the value passed into an element.

+Rest and spread are basically reciprocals of each other, one passed into function as parameter and other put while intially declaring function.

+Deconstructing is similar to tuple unpacking in Python, you need to use same type of brackets as thing you are unpacking.

+Use exceptions sparingly, utilize fallbakcks where you try to do thing in ideal way but if that doesn't work do it in non-ideal way.

+Can use prompt() function or capture input on form element.